devjonix/hosguibase/README.md

 - DropdownWidget - Selection (optionmenu)
 - ImageWidget - Shows an image

-The hosguibase API is tkinter like.
+The API resembles tkinter.
 When creating a new widget, you specify its parent and then make the widget appear on the screen by using the grid method.